JuliaAI/MLJ.jl/docs/src/machines.md

 # Machines

-Under the hood, calling `fit!` on a machine calls either `MLJBase.fit` or `MLJBase.update`, depending on the machine's internal state, as recorded in additional fields `previous_model` and `previous_rows`.
-These lower-level `fit` and `update` methods (which are not ordinarily directly by the user) dispatch on the model and a view of the data defined by the optional `rows` keyword argument of `fit!` (all rows by default).
+Under the hood, calling `fit!` on a machine calls either `MLJBase.fit` or `MLJBase.update`, depending on the machine's internal state (as recorded in private fields `previous_model` and `previous_rows`).
+These lower-level `fit` and `update` methods (which are not ordinarily called directly by the user) dispatch on the model and a view of the data defined by the optional `rows` keyword argument of `fit!` (all rows by default).
 In this way, if a model `update` method has been implemented for the model, calls to `fit!` can avoid redundant calculations for certain kinds of model mutations (eg, increasing the number of epochs in a neural network).